-Writing Lead:
+Writing Lead: Jayne Courtney |

-Early Reading and Phonics Lead:
+Reading and Phonics Lead: Julie Coulson

 Curriculum Intent